-2022 2023
+2023 2024

 in '000 EUR

-Gross written premiums 51'608.1 51'695.3
+Gross written premiums 51,695.3 53,324.0

-Gross earned premiums 47'519.9 49'241.5
+Gross earned premiums 49,241.5 50,065.9

-Gross claims expenses -47'126.9 -54'902.2
+Gross claims expenses -54,902.2 -47,075.1

-Gross operating expenses -23'764.0 -22'262.0
+Gross operating expenses -22,262.0 -23,949.9

-Reinsurance balance 886.6 418.5
+Reinsurance balance 418.5 -599.6

-During 2023, FRIDAY experienced significant growth in non-motor products, particularly through the expansion of the MRH Product in France and enhancements to its home-contents offering, alongside the scaling of private liability insurance in Germany.
-While its German motor insurance segment remained stable, there was a shift in the portfolio mix between motor vehicle liability and other motor insurance products.
-The total gross written premiums for the YE2023 amounted to EUR 51,695.3 thousand, a slight increase from EUR 51,608.1 thousand in YE22.
+During 2024, FRIDAY experienced significant growth in non-motor products, particularly through the expansion of the MRH Product in France and private liability product in Germany.
+While its German motor insurance segment decreased by 10.2%, there was a shift in the portfolio mix between motor vehicle liability to other motor insurance products.
+The total gross written premiums for the YE2024 amounted to EUR 53,324.0 thousand, a slight increase from EUR 51,695.3 thousand in YE23.
 These premiums were earned within a highly competitive landscape in both the German and French online insurance markets.
-The gross earned premiums calculation incorporates unexpired risk reserves for some line of business amounting EUR 1,163.1 thousand.
-Gross claims expenses are mainly driven by the high inflation impact on average claims costs and continued increase of higher frequency after the COVID era for regular claims and natural hazard events.
-The significant inflation impact is explained by being valid for all over the year 2023, while inflation was only a concern from Q4 2022 onwards.
-Additionally, the French MRH business, encompassing Fire and other damage of property insurance and other Lines of Business, is still in its early stages and undergoing portfolio buildup, making it highly volatile and exposed larger claims which incurred in 2023.
-Within this portfolio development phase, net loss ratios contain a substantial portion of claims costs for setting up provisions for IBNR (Incurred But Not Reported) and claims handling costs compared to premiums earned.
-The reinsurance balance amounts to EUR 418.5 thousand.
-FRIDAY delivered an overall business loss of EUR -32.064 thousand including its branches with the technical result being included by EUR -22,437.7 thousand.
-The overall business loss mainly stems from technical results, implementation, as well as build-up costs such as development of FRIDAY's insurance platform and building the FRIDAY brand.
+The gross earned premiums calculation incorporates variation of unexpired risk reserves for some line of business amounting EUR 1,762.1 thousand.
+Gross claims expenses decreased significantly from EUR 54,902.2 thousand at yearend 2023 to EUR 47,075.1 thousand at year-end 2024.
+This improvement reflects a better overall performance of the portfolio in 2024 compared to 2023, including a notably lower occurrence of large claims.
+Additionally, the positive trend was supported by a continued shift in the portfolio mix, with a greater share of non-car business, which typically carries lower claims severity.
+Further efficiency gains from the automation of claims handling processes also contributed to the cost reduction.
+As a result, the gross claims expenses have returned to a level comparable to 2022, despite the higher revenue volumes generated by the expanded non-car segment.
+During this phase of portfolio development, net loss ratios still reflect a significant portion of claims costs related to IBNR (Incurred But Not Reported) provisioning and claims handling expenses relative to premiums earned.
+The reinsurance balance amounts to EUR -599.6 thousand.
+FRIDAY delivered an overall business loss of EUR -29,903.1 thousand including its branches with the technical result being included by EUR -21,393.8 thousand.
+The overall business loss mainly stems from technical results, implementation and build-up costs such as development of FRIDAY's insurance platform and brand, and provision for restructuring costs.